-In this Path of Exile Beginners Guide (2019) we are going to cover basic necessary information for new players in Path of Exile.
+In this Path of Exile Beginners Guide (2020) we are going to cover basic necessary information for new players in Path of Exile.
 It is a complex game that requires a lot of time investment, especially if you go about it the wrong way, so the goal of this Guide is to focus on what will reduce this investment.
 There are plenty more in-depth Guides delving into every aspect of the game, so don’t worry if you want to dig further, we have you covered.
 See the details on the Harvest Expansion here.
 And check our 3.11 Path of Exile Builds & Guides.

 Path of Exile is a free-to-play hack n’ slash RPG with what is ultimately a very fair business model.
 To succeed you do not need to buy anything with real money, but there are some things that are worth getting to improve the overall experience, giving you complete freedom to play the game as you wish.
 We will dive into these further on in the article, but for now let’s start with the basics.